The Crafting of Traditional Vegetable Tanned Huarache Footwear LeatherPosted: July 29, 2013

 Please click below to continue reading.

-Raw hides trickle in everyday from local butcher shops, or ranches and are purchased for about 16 Pesos (1€) per Kg.
+Raw hides trickle in everyday from local butcher shops, slaughterhouses, or ranchos and are purchased for about 16 Pesos (1€) per Kg.

 The González tannery receives more raw bull hides between March and September and more raw cow hides between September and March.